-- Select Saute function and melt 3 Tablespoons butter, add 4 minced garlic cloves and 2 teaspoons chipotle and cook until fragrant, about 30 seconds.
-Stir in orange juice (see note#1), and Worcestershire.
-Once mixture starts boiling, add the chicken in a single layer.
+- Select Sauté function and melt 3 Tablespoons butter, add 4 minced garlic cloves and 2 teaspoons chipotle and cook until fragrant, about 30 seconds.
+Stir in ½ cup orange juice (see note#1), and 1 Tablespoon Worcestershire.
+Once mixture starts boiling, add 4 chicken breasts in a single layer.
 Turn the chicken over once, this will distribute the sauce mixture and garlic over the top of the chicken.
 Or spoon a little on top.
 Turn the Instant Pot off (cancel)

 - Place the lid on Instant Pot/pressure cooker.
 Turn vent to Sealed position, select Manual and 8 minutes cooking time.
 Once the cooking is finished, release the steam with Vent immediately.
 After steam has released completely, remove the lid and remove chicken to a cutting board.
 Using two forks (or your hands if the chicken is not hot), shred the chicken and set aside for a few minutes.

-- Turn the Saute function back on the Instant Pot/pressure cooker, add 1/2 cup of the cilantro to the liquid in the pot and allow everything to boil and reduce and thicken slightly, adding in the mustard right at the end.
-Add the chicken back into the pot with the remaining 1/4 cup cilantro and toss until well combined.
+- Turn the Sauté function back on the Instant Pot/pressure cooker, add ½ cup of the cilantro to the liquid in the pot and allow everything to boil and reduce and thicken slightly, adding in 1 teaspoon mustard right at the end.
+Add the chicken back into the pot with the remaining ¼ cup cilantro and toss until well combined.
 Season with salt and pepper.
 Serve with tortillas.

 - Melt butter in a 12-inch skillet over medium-high heat.
 Add 4 minced garlic cloves and 2 teaspoons chipotle and cook until fragrant, about 30 seconds.
-Stir in orange juice, Worcestershire, and ½ cup cilantro and bring to boil.
+Stir in ½ cup orange juice, 1 Tablespoon Worcestershire, and ½ cup cilantro and bring to boil.
 Add chicken and simmer, covered, over medium-low heat until meat registers 160 degrees, 10 to 15 minutes, flipping chicken halfway through cooking.
 Transfer to plate and tent with foil.